pmoorman/growthcasts/_sections/section3.md

 But I always had one simple objective in mind...

+{: .c--black .t--bold}
-**“Can I turn their strategies into something that a dummy like myself can execute?”**
+“Can I turn their strategies into something that a dummy like myself can execute?”

 Fast-forward 2 years, and see what we have: